aidswidjaja/osu-mac/docs/index.rst

 .. image:: assets/osu-mac.gif
    :alt: osu! running on macOS 10.14 Mojave.

-.. to-do: links need to be updated

 ****

 Getting started
 =======================================

-These community-developed osu-stable `Wineskins <http://wineskin.urgesoftware.com/tiki-index.php>`_ are the best way to play osu! ranked on your Mac.
+These community-developed osu! `Wineskins <http://wineskin.urgesoftware.com/tiki-index.php>`_ are the best way to play osu-stable on your Mac.

 Not sure which wrapper you should get?
 Check out `Which Wineskin should I get? <install/choose.html>`_